Code-Institute-Submissions/ColetteThomson-fultum_charity_OctResub/README.md

 * [Google Fonts](https://fonts.google.com/) - utilised for the logo (Shadows Into Light); the headings (Roboto) and the body text (Poppins).
 * [Font Awesome](https://fontawesome.com/) - utilised for the social media icons.
 * [Coolors](https://coolors.co/) - utilised for the colour palette design.
+* [tinyjpg](https://tinyjpg.com/) - utilised for compression of all .jpg images.
+* [ami.responsivedesign](http://ami.responsivedesign.is/) - utilised for mockups of web pages.
 * [All Free Downloads](https://all-free-download.com/free-footage/) - utlised for the MP4 video.
 * [GitHub](https://github.com/) - hosting site for storage of source code for the website and [Git Pages](https://pages.github.com/) for the deployment of the website.
 * [Git](https://git-scm.com/) - used as version control software to commit and push code to a GitHub repository where all source code is located.